-- A baccalaureate or master's degree in nursing from a program accredited by the National League for Nursing (NLNAC) or the Commission on Collegiate Nursing Education (CCNE) is required for admission to the PhD program. - a) Post-master's students.
+- 1. A baccalaureate or master's degree in nursing from a program accredited by the National League for Nursing (NLNAC) or the Commission on Collegiate Nursing Education (CCNE) is required for admission to the PhD program. - a.
+Post-master's students.
 Students entering the PhD program with a master's degree in nursing must show evidence of satisfactory completion of a master's level nursing research course and a graduate course in descriptive and inferential statistics.
-These prerequisites may be met by taking N307 (Research Methods) and N308 (Applied Statistics) before proceeding with PhD coursework. - b) Post-baccalaureate students.
+These prerequisites may be met by taking N307 (Research Methods) and N308 (Applied Statistics) before proceeding with PhD coursework. - b.
+Post-baccalaureate students.
 Applicants with a baccalaureate degree in nursing must demonstrate exceptional academic qualifications, have clear research-oriented career goals, and choose a dissertation topic congruent with the research program of a Graduate Faculty member in the School of Nursing.
 Applicants with a baccalaureate degree are expected to have completed a nursing research course, a graduate-level statistics course, and an advanced nursing role course. - 2.
 The Graduate Record Examination (GRE) is required of all applicants to the PhD in Nursing Program.
-The scores submitted must be from a GRE taken within the past five years. - For information about the GRE and a current list of testing dates and locations, consult the GRE home page on the ETS (Educational Testing Service) Web site. - When registering for the GRE, enter institutional code 5156 on the list of score recipients in order to ensure that the scores are sent to Duke University. - 3.
+The scores submitted must be from a GRE taken within the past five years. - For information about the GRE and a current list of testing dates and locations, consult the GRE home page on the ETS (Educational Testing Service) Web site. - When registering for the GRE, applicants must enter institutional code 5156 on the list of score recipients in order to ensure that the scores are sent to Duke University. - 3.
 Completion of the online application for admission to the Graduate School of Duke University. - 4.
-Letters of recommendation.
-Three letters of recommendation to the Graduate School attesting to the applicant's academic ability and capacity for graduate work.
-These letters should be solicited from professionals who can address the applicant's qualifications for doctoral study.
-Therefore, at least two of the letters should be from persons with doctoral education. - The Graduate School requires applicants to submit electronic letters of recommendation via the online application. - 5.
-Transcript(s).
-Each applicant must upload one copy of a scanned unofficial transcript from each institution (undergraduate or graduate) attended.
-Consult the instructions for scanning and uploading transcripts on the Graduate School website. - Applicants should not provide official copies of their transcripts until they receive an offer of admission.
-At that time, official copies should be mailed
+Nursing License.
+Applicants must hold a valid current nursing license in a U.S. state, preferably North Carolina.
+Information about licensure procedures for the State of North Carolina can be accessed through the North Carolina Board of Nursing Licensure/Listing Home Page or obtained by mailing a request to the North Carolina Board of Nursing (P.O.
+Box 2129, Raleigh, NC 27602) or telephoning the NC Board of Nursing at (919)-782-3211.